Your Rabbits’ Environment

 This means they need constant access to plenty of high quality feeding hay or fresh grass, food and fresh water in their housing.
 Rabbits also need lots of hiding places and toys to keep them entertained whenever they decide to wake up!

-Training your rabbits
+Training your rabbit

 Did you know?
 You can train your rabbits to fetch, go back to their hutch, and respond to their name!
 It’s a great experience for both of you, providing enrichment for your buns and helping you grow closer.